Mitogenie/Mito-Hacker/README.md

 - Input: Standard RGB Tiff images
     - Single-cell fluorescence images
         - Number of stains: 2
-            - Nuclei should be stained with DAPI
+            - Nuclei should be stained with DAPI (or other blue fluorescent dye)
 - Output: Single-cell binary images of mitochondrial network
     - Output images can used as input for MiA to quantify their mitochondrial network, or they can be independently used to train the desired ML or NN models where appropriate.
 ###### Instructions: